 The Placement Diagnostic covers both conceptual understanding and quantitative skills in mathematics and introductory physics.
 It is intended to assess your existing command of the material; thus, it is neither necessary nor advisable that you study beforehand.
 Because the diagnostic is designed to assess a broad range of preparation, there will be some material that is not familiar to students who are nonetheless prepared to enter the PHYSICS 40 sequence.
 We will provide you with appropriate advice based on how you do on the entire diagnostic.

 When and where is the placement diagnostic offered?

-In 2014, the Physics Placement Diagnostic for NEW STUDENTS will be held on Wednesday, September 17 at 9 a.m. in Room 200 in the Hewlett Teaching Center.
+The Physics Placement Diagnostic for NEW STUDENTS will be held on Wednesday of New Student Orientation (NSO) week at 9 a.m. in Room 200 in the Hewlett Teaching Center.
 If you need to take the Physics and another placement test, take Physics on Wednesday morning and attend a makeup session for the other placement test(s).

 See this page for complete placement test schedules including Physics and other departments.

-A makeup session for the Physics Placement Diagnostic will be held on Monday evening, September 22 at 7 p.m. in Hewlett 200.
-RETURNING STUDENTS who plan to take one of the calculus-based physics sequences in 2014-15 are encouraged to attend the makeup session.
+A makeup session for the Physics Placement Diagnostic will be held on Monday evening during the first week of fall quarter classes at 7 p.m. in Hewlett 102.
+RETURNING STUDENTS who plan to take one of the calculus-based physics sequences are encouraged to attend the makeup session.